basho/basho_docs/content/riak/ts/1.5.0/using/core-fundamentals.md

 ## Differences

 Though they share a codebase, Riak TS differs from Riak KV in a few ways.
-Here's a handy table tracking Riak KV features in Riak TS:
+Here's a handy table tracking features in Riak KV compared to Riak TS:

 | Feature            | Riak KV | Riak TS |
 | :----------------- |:--------| :-------|